If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 - Top Doodlers - here you can see the class with the highest percentage of students on target.
 We highly recommend rewarding the Top Doodling class each week during your celebration assembly.
 You can quickly toggle between the different apps by clicking on the corresponding icon.

 - Linked Students - when a student with a home user account has linked their account to your school it will appear here.
 This makes it really easy to verify them by clicking on the Verify them here link.
 A pop-up will then appear and you will be able to move the student into the appropriate Maths and/or English class, or remove them if they are not a student at your school.
-Once the class has been selected, be sure to select Update for this save to made.
+Once the class has been selected, be sure to select Update for this to save.

 To toggle between DoodleMaths, DoodleTables, DoodleEnglish and DoodleSpell, all you need to do is click on the corresponding icon.
 The selected programme will be indicated with a grey circle around the icon.
 For more information on how to do this, please see this article.